SafaaMagdyAwad/FinalEgyptianConcil/progress.md

             and redirected to /  after registration
             After login user will be redirected to /admin/topic

-## future planes
-    ** now , i will think of something to do with newsletter & multi lang the site

 ## using factory makes som images null
     'image'=>basename(fake()->image(public_path('assets/admin/images/topics'))),
     solved there is no null images now